Kimserey/BlogArchive/20191125_entity_framework_gotchas.md

       WHERE ("p"."BlogId" = @__blogId_0) AND ("p"."AuthorId" = @__authorId_1)
 ```

+This could be problematic if there were a lot of data as it would degrade the performance.
+Changing it to `.Contains(string)`:

 ```c#
 var query = _dbContext.Posts
     .Where(p => p.BlogId == blogId && p.AuthorId == authorId && p.Title.Contains(title));

 return await query.ToListAsync();
 ```

+We can see from the query that it uses `instr(...)` which is supported by SQLite:

 ```c#
 info: Microsoft.EntityFrameworkCore.Database.Command[20101]